HeretoServeApps/here-to-serve-community-platform/README.md

 $ python manage.py createsuperuser
 ```

 Enter in the admin information.
+This can be anything (doesn't have to be real information).
+The email and password entered can later be used to log onto the website, Django admin, and Django REST API.

 #### Running the Project Locally